aliaaz99/GRNITE/README.md

 You need to place your data files in the respective folders inside the `Data` directory.
 An example is provided above for `TF500/hESC` and `GroundGAN/PBMC-ALL-Human` dataset.

+You can download the four files in the `Gene_embeddings` folder, which include the human and mouse text embeddings as well as the base CellOracle graph, from this[link](...).

 2. **Generating the results:**

    You can run `Main.py` to execute GRNITE.